Cybercrime – The Mutation Crisis Of COVID-19

 - Canadians and Americans report ~13.2 million in COVID-19 related fraud losses and this number is increasing as more users are victimized by cyber criminals

 A common theme arising from the above examples puts us humans as the ‘weakest link in the security, chain’.
 However, blaming users will not lead to more effective security systems nor will it stop the cyber criminals in exploiting the users and their behaviours.
-Organizations and service providers need to identify and address the causes of undesirable user behaviour with passwords typically caused by failure to recognise the characteristics of human memory, unattainable or conflicting task demands, and lack of support, training and motivation for creating stronger passwords.
+Organizations and service providers need to identify and address the causes of undesirable user behaviour with passwords typically caused by failure to recognize the characteristics of human memory, unattainable or conflicting task demands, and lack of support, training and motivation for creating stronger passwords.

 Organizations and service providers need to adopt and provide secure, simple passwordless experiences to users.
 Enabling a passwordless solution that can accurately verify a user’s identity without the use of passwords, SMS, and OTPs vastly improves security by reducing the overall attack surface and eliminating compromised credential risk.